 In 2006, Jacque Petrone founded H.A.L.O.
 No-Kill Rescue to help animals live and overcome.
-It was the first of its kind, the only no-kill shelter in Indian River County.
+It was the first of its kind and the only no-kill shelter in Indian River County.
 With Jacque’s relentless determination, she paved the way for no-kill rescue in our community and serves as a beacon of light for companion animals and animal lovers alike.
-Thirteen years later, a new shelter addition, hundreds of fundraising events, and thousands of volunteer hours, H.A.L.O. has rescued over 14,000 pets and decreased euthanasia in Indian River County by over 92%.
+Sixteen years later, multiple shelter additions, hundreds of fundraising events, and thousands of volunteer hours, H.A.L.O. has rescued over 20,000 pets and decreased euthanasia in Indian River County by over 92%.

 Director of Operations